ThallysCezar/Api_DotNetChallenge/README.md

 # Products, Stores, and Inventory API
 This project is a .NET 7.0 API for managing products, stores, and the inventory of a specific store.
 The API provides endpoints for creating, retrieving, updating, and deleting products, stores, and inventory items.
 Additionally, the API allows adding and removing products from a store's inventory while keeping track of the available quantity.

+In this API project I made a small pagination, where users can specify the page number (pageNumber) and the number of items per page (pageQuantity) to retrieve the desired items.
+Additionally, the project includes authorization using token generation.
+To obtain the token, users need to provide a username ("admin") and password.
+This will generate a Bearer JWT token, which is needed to add, modify, and delete data, ensuring secure API access.

 ## Installation

 To install and run this .NET (C#) project, you will need an IDE for .NET development, such as Visual Studio or Visual Studio Code.
 You will also need MySQL (Workbench) to manage the database.
 Follow the steps below to set up and run the project: